 - Electrical systems

 Some of these systems are highly complex.
 Some are old, and the inspection can be tedious.
 The inspector is expected to understand each facet of his or her inspection, and well-trained inspectors do.
-Yet the smart ones still wouldn’t enter a home without an errors and omissions insurance policy tailored to their specific needs and providing an adequate level of coverage.
+Yet the smart ones still wouldn’t enter a home without an errors and omissions insurance policy tailored to their specific needs while providing an adequate level of coverage.

 EliteMGA is in business to protect professional home inspectors in the event of neglect or alleged human error during an inspection that lead to damage to a client’s home or even worse, injury to an individual within the home.
-While errors and omissions insurance isn’t mandated in every state, we strongly suggest each inspector carry a sufficient level of this important insurance in addition to other industry specific coverages.
+While errors and omissions insurance isn’t mandated in every state, we strongly suggest each inspector carry a sufficient level of this important insurance in addition to other industry-specific coverages.

 If you’re a home inspector and would like a quote on insurance coverage, or if you’ve been operating without it and want to learn more about the benefits of this type of coverage, check out our insurance policies or contact us anytime.